-As part of the ENGR2250 course at Olin, I collaborated with 4 other students on a semester long project to create a design solution for park rangers.
+As part of the Collaborative Design course at Olin, I collaborated with 4 other students on a semester long project to create a futuristic design solution for a key challenge that park rangers face.
 We completed a full discovery and engaged with the design process through user research, co-design, and ideating phases in a studio environment guided by our course instructors.

-We completed the project with a presentation of our solution, Spore Spray: a design proposal that addressed a key challenge we discovered during our research phase with Park Rangers.
+We completed the project with a presentation of our solution, Spore Spray.
+Spore spray uses mushrooms to biologically degrade trash and provides a quick and easy way for rangers to eliminate litter, relieving the need for park rangers to personally deal with the trash.
 This was presented with a visual poster and model at our final event.

 User research, Co-design methods, Information synthesis and analysis, Communication

 The course was divided into 3 phases: Explore, Conceptualize, and Develop.
 At the end of each phase, my team presented our learning in a design review and received critique from our course instructors.

 Reach out to and engage with park maintenance workers